 But soot's been in the family blood longer than that; David's grandmother's side of the family — the Brooks — swept too.
-Her husband, Tom Brooks may have sported a blackened face and hands, but he had a pure enough soul.
+Her father, Tom Brooks may have sported a blackened face and hands, but he had a pure enough soul.
 He was a vestryman, not to mention a mouthpiece for the temperance movement in his native East End.
 So respected was Brooks in his day, he became Mayor of Bethnal Green in 1931.

 There is a striking picture of Brooks as he walks the streets of the East End — his cap, face — even teeth coloured in with soot; his back bearing a bundle of rods; a gaggle of flat-capped onlookers gazing upon him like he's some deity.
 Mayor of Bethnal Green he may have been, but Brooks never hung up the brushes.
 Indeed, the story goes that he was invited to a tea party at Buckingham Palace in his capacity as mayor, and still fulfilled his sweeping duties that morning.
 "I don't know if he turned up at the palace looking like a sweep!" laughs Tony.

 Brooks was apparently responsible for moving Brick Lane's Sunday market from the northern end — something that didn't go down well with all the locals.
 If it hadn't been for who Brooks was, Tony suggests, he'd have been beaten up.

 "The villains, the gangs — they all respected him," says Tony, "He wasn't frightened of them.
 He'd sit outside his house on a Sunday, and people would come up to him and debate things with him."